mytricker0/mytricker0/README.md

 <h2 align="left">Hi 👋!
-My name is MyTricker0 and I'm a CS Student from Belgium.</h2>
+My name is MyTricker0 and I'm a CyberSecurity Student from Belgium.</h2>

 ###